 Bitcoin miners collect fees for each transaction they confirm.
 Miners validate unconfirmed transactions by adding the previously unconfirmed transactions to new blocks in the blockchain.
 Miners are not forced to confirm any specific transaction, but they are economically incentivized to confirm valid transactions as a means of collecting fees.
-To the extent that any miners cease to record transactions in solved blocks, such transactions will not be recorded on the Bitcoin Blockchain until a block is solved by a miner who does not require the payment of transaction fees.
-Miners have historically accepted relatively low transaction confirmation fees, because miners have a low marginal cost of validating unconfirmed transactions.
-If miners demand higher transaction fees for recording transactions in the Bitcoin Blockchain or a software upgrade automatically charges fees for all transactions on the Bitcoin network, the cost of using bitcoin may increase and global marktes may be reluctant to accept bitcoin as a means of payment.
-If miners collude in an anticompetitive manner to reject low transaction fees, then bitcoin users could be forced to pay higher fees, thus reducing the attractiveness of the Bitcoin network, or to wait longer times for their transactions to be validated by a miner who does not require the payment of a transaction fee.
+To the extent that any miners cease to record transactions in solved blocks, such transactions will not be recorded on the Bitcoin Blockchain until a block is solved by a miner who does not require the payment of transactions.
+If miners have historically accepted relatively low transactions in the Bitcoin Blockchain or a software upgrade automatically charges fees for all transactions on the Bitcoin network, the cost of using bitcoin may increase and global markets may be reluctant to accept bitcoin as a means of payment.
+If miners collude in an anticompetitive manner to reject low transactions fees, then bitcoin users could be forced to pay higher fees, thus reducing the attractiveness of the Bitcoin network, or to wait longer times for their transactions to be validated by a miner who does not require the payment of a transaction fee.
 Bitcoin mining occurs globally and it may be difficult for authorities to apply antitrust regulations across multiple jurisdictions.
-Any collusion among miners may adversely impact an investment in the Trust or the ability of the Trust to operate.
-Higher transaction confirmation fees resulting through collusion or otherwise may adversely affect the attractiveness of the Bitcoin network, the value of bitcoin and the value of the Shares.
+Any collusion among miners may adversely affect the attractiveneess of the Bitcoin network, the value of bitcoin and the value of the Shares.